 Here’s a look at the easy process for making these muffins.

 - Dice the berries and decide if you plan to add lemon zest.
 It adds nice flavor but they are good without too. (photo 1)

 - Stir all ingredients together in a large bowl.
 Don’t over mix—mix just enough to mix everything together.
 This will ensure that the muffins are light and moist. (photo 2)

-- Divide among 12 greased muffin cups, using about 1/4 cup in each. (photo 3)
+- Divide among 12 greased muffin cups. (photo 3)

-- Remove from the muffin tin and cool on a wire rack.
-This ensures that they will cool evenly instead of continuing to cook in the warm pan. (photo 5)
+- Remove from the muffin tin and cool on a wire rack. (photo 5)

 Can I make vegan strawberry muffins without eggs or dairy?

 Yes!
 Here are the substitutes in case you have an intolerance or allergy in your house.